 Car Accident Lawyer in Central Phoenix, AZ

 When you’ve been injured in an accident and decide to pursue a personal injury claim, you might wonder how much your case is worth.
-The best way to know how much your case is worth, is to know how much your “damages” are.
+The best way to know how much your case is worth is to know how much your “damages” are.

-Damages is a legal term for the money awarded to a party in a lawsuit based on a monetized calculation of the injuries they sustained.
+Damage is a legal term for the money awarded to a party in a lawsuit based on a monetized calculation of the injuries they sustained.
 Some injuries are easy to translate into money.
 For example, medical bills and lost wages already come with dollar amounts.
 Other injuries, like pain and suffering, can be a bit harder to monetize.